SM City Santa Rosa

-SM City Santa Rosa is a shopping mall owned and operated by SM Prime Holdings.
+SM City Santa Rosa is a large shopping mall owned and operated by SM Prime Holdings.
 It is located along Old National Highway (Manila South Road), Barangay Tagapo, Santa Rosa, Laguna, Philippines.
 Opened in 2006, it is the first SM Supermall in the province of Laguna.

 Physical details

 Opened on February 17, 2006, SM City Santa Rosa has a land area of 17 ha and a total gross floor area of an estimated 170,000 sqm.
 It is located at Manila South Road (also known as the Old National Highway or National Highway) corner Biñan–Santa Rosa Access Road in Barangay Tagapo, Santa Rosa, Laguna.
 It features more than 350 shops and various dining establishments.
 Anchors for SM City Santa Rosa are SM Supermarket, The SM Store, Ace Hardware, SM Appliance Center and a food court.
-The mall also has retail anchors like Uniqlo and Miniso and also features four digital cinemas at the second floor and a garden (known as The Rainforest) at the center of the mall.
+The mall also includes retail anchors such as Uniqlo and Miniso, along with four digital cinemas on the second floor and a central garden known as The Rainforest.

 The Cyberzone was opened in October 2012 at the former area of The Event Center.

 Expansion Wing

 SM City Santa Rosa's Expansion Wing is a 51,000 sqm expansion building that added up to the mall complex's area, totaling to 137,463 sqm.
 It opened on June 24, 2022.
-The main feature in this new wing is the staircase with its LED video screen.
+Highlighted by a prominent LED staircase, it features an ice skating rink by SM Storyland and branches of H&M and Decathlon on the ground floor, along with an SM Game Park branch on the second floor.

+Built atop the Expansion Wing is SM Supermalls' second-largest solar panel system, which previously held the title of the largest until it was surpassed by SM City Fairview in 2025.
+It comprises 5,772 panels at 3.088 MWp capacity and an annual solar energy production of up to 4.292 GWh, providing 15% of the mall's power.

 Mall complex developments

+Currently undergoing expansion, the SM City Santa Rosa mall complex is one of integrated mixed-used developments known as SM Estates or SM Lifestyle Cities.